-After you have successfully completed the Intermediate level (B1) of General English, you have the choice of progressing to Upper Intermediate (B2), which we strongly recommend, or starting our IELTS Level 2 preparation course.
-This course is f0r students who need no higher than IELTS Band 6.
+After you have successfully completed the Intermediate level (B1+) of General English, you have the choice of progressing to Upper Intermediate (B2), which we strongly recommend, or starting our IELTS preparation course.

 If you require Band 6.5 or above, you need to complete Upper Intermediate General English (B2) first.
-You can then decide between progressing to Advanced General English or starting our IELTS Level 3 preparation course.
+You can then decide between progressing to Advanced General English or starting our IELTS preparation course.

-We recommend that students take Upper Intermediate (B2) General English before taking IELTS Level 2, and Advanced General English (C1) before taking IELTS Level 3.
+We recommend that students take Upper Intermediate (B2) General English before taking IELTS Level 2, and Advanced General English (C1) before taking IELTS Level 3

-Tips for learning
+Tips for Learning